 When you have a single-minded message that resonates with one particular audience, you don't have to worry about being the best copywriter on the planet.
 You simply need to communicate the value that you are offering.
 Use the guide below to learn more about segmentation:

 Your message is much easier to read when it’s visually pleasing.
 Can your readers scan the content quickly to get the overall message?

 If a reader opens your email and sees dense paragraphs, they will head for the hills.
-Try breaking up your text with subheads or using lists.
+Try breaking up your text with subheaders or using lists.
 Head over to our article on newsletter design tips, if you’d like to learn more about how you can format your email.